Lane Moore: Tinder Live

 Moore is the creator and host of Tinder Live, a stand-up comedy show where she uses the dating app Tinder and interacts with potential matches in real time.
 During the show, Moore projects Tinder profiles in front of an audience and panelists help her dissect profiles before swiping left (no) or right (yes).
-The comedy show, which began in late 2013, performs upon request at bars, comedy clubs, and colleges around the United States.
+The comedy show, which began in 2014, performs in theaters around the world.

 The New York Times described it as "truly addictive entertainment...ingenious.
 Moore transforms the banter on a dating app into compelling long-form improvisation.
 Ms. Moore, a cagey and humane performer, has developed an instinct for turning the raw materials of sexually charged chat with ordinary strangers into honed and generous jokes.
 'Tinder Live' has a comic momentum and energy that is unusual.
 The way she manipulates tone and pace reveals an artist supremely confident in her form, not to mention a flirt par excellence."

 Tinder Live was also called one of the best comedy shows in NYC by The New York Times, The Village Voice, Time Out, CBS, New York Magazine, Brooklyn Magazine, and HelloGiggles who noted the show "has all the addictive, fun qualities of a television game show.
-One of her show’s segments include going through Tinder profiles with the audience to come to a vote on whether to swipe left or right.
-This could be this generation’s version of The Dating Game."
+One of her show's segments include going through Tinder profiles with the audience to come to a vote on whether to swipe left or right.
+This could be this generation's version of The Dating Game."

 Tinder Live has been praised for its positivity, with Vice saying, "Moore expertly steered the crowd from mean-heartedness to substance with each match."
-Brooklyn Based said, "In anyone else’s hands this show could feel mean-spirited, or perhaps like an invasion of privacy, but Moore makes it cathartic, a bracing comedic espresso shot."
+Brooklyn Based said, "In anyone else's hands this show could feel mean-spirited, or perhaps like an invasion of privacy, but Moore makes it cathartic, a bracing comedic espresso shot."

 Vulture listed Tinder Live in a guide to the best NYC comedy shows along with Assscat 3000, Whiplash, and the Comedy Cellar.

+Featured guests include David Cross, Janeane Garofalo, Amber Tamblyn, Sasheer Zamata, Ed Solomon, Lamorne Morris, David Koechner, Jon Glaser, Hari Kondabolu, Aparna Nancherla, Mara Wilson, Stacy London, Ashley Nicole Black, Jo Firestone, Laura Benanti, Amanda Knox, Stephanie March, James Urbaniak, Lizz Winstead, Heather Matarazzo, Scott Adsit, Grace Helbig, and musicians like Sondre Lerche, JD Samson, and Jean Grae.

 Television

-She guest-starred on Season 5 of Girls.
+The New York Times described Moore's role on Season 5 of Girls as "One of my favorite moments of this season," praising Moore's performance as "wonderful."
+She has also guest starred on Search Party.